MarkKelly00/codeLocker/ReadMe.md

 <img width="600" alt="CodeLocker Splash" src="https://user-images.githubusercontent.com/62780709/96330951-1dc57b00-100e-11eb-878d-b30a4239894b.png">

 When you arrive at the CodeLocker Splash page, there is a code editor for you to try writing and running a code snippet.
 Click inside the code editor, write a javascript function and click run to show your result in the output window below the code editor.
 To clear the code editor, you can click the reset button.
 To save your Code Snippet, click the save button.
-If you have an account, your code snippet will be save.
+If you have an account, your code snippet will be saved.
 If you do not, you will be prompted to create an account or log in.
-To log in or sign up for a free account with CodeLocker, Click the Log In or Sign Up button to be redirect to the Log In or Sign Up page.
+To log in or sign up for a free account with CodeLocker, click the log in or sign up button to be redirect to the Log In or Sign Up page.

 #### The Dashboard

 <img width="600" alt="CodeLocker Dash" src="https://user-images.githubusercontent.com/62780709/96331144-c1fbf180-100f-11eb-9376-68f512d26570.png">

 After loggin in or signing up, you will be directed back to the Dashboard.
-The Dashboard is the heart of CodeLocker and where most of the functionality lives.
+The Dashboard is the heart of CodeLocker and is where most of the functionality lives.
 Let's get familiar with the dashboard.

 ##### The Code Editors